SHARIFF-MOHAMED-ABDI/practical-assignment-1/README.md

-Sure!
-Below is a template for a **README** file for your **"Practical Assignment 1 – USIU First-Year Companion (v1)"** project.
-You can copy and paste it into your `README.md` file in your project’s root directory.

----

 # USIU First-Year Companion (v1)

 This is the first version of the **USIU First-Year Companion**, created as part of a practical assignment.
 It is a lightweight, static microsite designed to help new students during their orientation week at **USIU** (United States International University Africa).
 The project includes a simple campus cost/commute estimator, personalized greeting, and a theme toggle feature (day/night mode).